FREQUENTLY ASKED QUESTIONS

 - Juror payments will not jeopardize your unemployment benefits if you receive compensation for services as a juror.

-- Juror payments are made each day and paid in cash.
+- Juror cash payments is an available option that is offered each day.
 When a juror is on a trial lasting more than one day, a cash payment can be picked up at the Clerk’s Central Intake area on the first floor.
 Jurors can do this each day or wait until the end of the week on Friday.
 If a juror wishes to wait until the end of the week on Friday, this must be done at 2:00 p.m.

 - No. Florida state law does not require employers to compensate their employees while they are serving on jury duty.